 St. Francis Xavier University was founded in 1853 and has a long and proud tradition as one of Canada’s oldest universities.
 Today, StFX is Canada’s premiere undergraduate university, consistently receiving the highest marks in Canada for academics.
 StFX is known for its strong spirit, its loyal alumni, its small class sizes, and its vibrant student body and residential campus experience.
-The strong spirit and values of StFX have been the cornerstone of the university for over 150 years.
-StFX is truly a “national university” and is unique in Canada in that 50% of the students come from every corner of Canada, North America, and with the StFX-Coady International Institute, the world.
-StFX has graduates in 140 countries around the globe, and this continues to strengthen the StFX experience and enrich the student experience at StFX.
+The strong spirit and values of StFX have been the cornerstone of the university for over 160 years.
+StFX is a “national university” and is unique in Canada attracting approximately 50% of its students from outside of the Atlantic region, creating a student population that reflects nearly every corner of Canada and North America, and with StFX's Coady International Institute, the world.
+StFX has alumni in 140 countries around the globe.
+It's their reach and influence that continues to strengthen and enrich the StFX experience.

 The Early Years

 During the first half of the 19th century, close to a million farmers, labourers and tradesmen came from the British Isles to the shores of Nova Scotia to seek a better life, joining the Acadians and Aboriginal peoples already settled there.
 In the early years, the vast majority of immigrants to the region where StFX was eventually founded were of Scottish Highland decent.
 In fact the primary language for the over 50% of the people in these early years was Gaelic.
 To this day there are Gaelic signs and a vibrant Gaelic community in the Antigonish region, along with the oldest Highland Games in the world outside Scotland.
 Scottish Highlanders made up 67% of the StFX constituency, while Acadians, Irish, English and Aboriginal made up the rest.